GAURAV112234/SQL-INTERNSHIP/README.md

 18. Retrieve the most common EducationField among employees.
 19. List the employees who have worked for the company the longest but haven't had a promotion.

+PHARMA DATASET

+1. Retrieve all columns for all records in the dataset.
+2. How many unique countries are represented in the dataset?
+3. Select the names of all the customers on the 'Retail' channel.
+4. Find the total quantity sold for the ' Antibiotics' product class.
+5. List all the distinct months present in the dataset.
+6. Calculate the total sales for each year.
+7. Find the customer with the highest sales value.
+8. Get the names of all employees who are Sales Reps and are managed by 'James Goodwill' .
+9. Retrieve the top 5 cities with the highest sales.
+10. Calculate the average price of products in each sub-channel.
+11. Join the 'Employees' table with the 'Sales' table to get the name of the Sales Rep and the corresponding sales records.
+12. Retrieve all sales made by employees from ' Rendsburg ' in the year 2018.
+13. Calculate the total sales for each product class, for each month, and order the results by year, month, and product class.
+14. Find the top 3 sales reps with the highest sales in 2019.
+15. Calculate the monthly total sales for each sub-channel, and then calculate the average monthly sales for each sub-channel over the years.
+16. Create a summary report that includes the total sales, average price, and total quantity sold for each product class.
+17. Find the top 5 customers with the highest sales for each year.
+18. Calculate the year-over-year growth in sales for each country.
+2 of 2
+19. List the months with the lowest sales for each year
+20. Calculate the total sales for each sub-channel in each country, and then find the country with the highest total sales for each sub-channel.